 The development of the testicles

 The testicles form inside the abdomen of the male fetus.
-Between 25 and 35 weeks gestation, the baby’s testicles migrate down slender channels in the lower abdomen (inguinal canals) and settle into the scrotum.
-In most cases of undescended testicles, only one testicle (testis) is absent.
-In around one in ten cases, both testicles are missing.
+Between 25 and 35 weeks gestation (pregnancy), the baby’s testicles migrate down slender channels in the lower abdomen (inguinal canals) and settle into the scrotum.
+In most cases of undescended testicles, only one testicle (testis) is affected.
+In around one in ten cases, both testicles are missing from the scrotum (bilateral undescended testes).

-A premature baby is at increased risk because the migration of the testicles hasn’t had time to occur in utero (in the womb).
-Around 17 per cent of male newborns that weigh under 2.3kg have undescended testicles.
-The lower the birth weight, the higher the risk; nearly 100 per cent of male babies weighing under 907g are born with the condition.
+Around 17 per cent of male newborns that weigh under 2.3 kg have undescended testicles.
+The lower the birth weight, the higher the risk; nearly 100 per cent of male babies weighing under 907 g are born with the condition.

 Undescended testicles are linked to a range of health problems and conditions, including:

-- Hernia – a boy with undescended testicles is at increased risk of inguinal hernia.
+- hernia – a boy with undescended testicles is at increased risk of inguinal hernia (abnormal bulging in the groin area)

-- Infertility – testicles are housed in the scrotum because sperm production requires a temperature a few degrees lower than the body.
+- infertility – testicles are housed in the scrotum because sperm production requires a temperature a few degrees lower than the body.
 Undescended testicles that are not brought into the scrotum from a young age will not produce sperm.
-Even with surgical correction, higher rates of infertility are seen.
+Even with surgical correction, there are higher rates of infertility in men who had undescended testicles when they were young

-- Testosterone (Androgen) deficiency – bilateral undescended testes increase the risk of developing testosterone deficiency.
+- testosterone (androgen) deficiency – having two undescended testes increases the risk of developing testosterone deficiency

-- Cancer – the risk of testicular cancer is 10 times higher for males with undescended testicles than for the general male population.
-This risk may remain even after corrective surgery.
-Onset usually occurs between the ages of 25 and 40 years.
+- cancer – the risk of testicular cancer is five to 10 times higher for males with undescended testicles than for the general male population.
+This risk may remain even after corrective surgery, particularly if surgery is delayed to later in childhood.
+Testicular cancer usually occurs between the ages of 25 and 40 years.

 Acquired undescended testicles